-1) This is to certify that the sample was drawn by our representative from farm having Registration Noand has been analysed by us.
-The sample was tested for the residue of the chemicals mentioned above and the residue content in the sample is as given n Column 4 of the table given above.
-2) Γhe APEDA recognition of this laboratory is valid as on date. alt: Sample conforms/does not conform to MRL requirements with respect to the above d chemicals (strike out whichever is not applicable).
+- 1) This is to certify that the sample was drawn by our representative from farm having Registration No. and has been analysed by us.
+The sample was tested for the residue of the chemicals mentioned above and the residue content in the sample is as given in Column 4 of the table given above. - 2) The APEDA recognition of this laboratory is valid as on date.

+Result: Sample conforms/does not conform to MRL requirements with respect to the above listed chemicals (strike out whichever is not applicable).

+Date: Place:

-Date: Authorized Signature of Place: Laboratory alongwith seal
+Authorized Signature of Laboratory alongwith seal